How can we help you?

 - Stay away from drugs and alcohol.
 Most employers demand drug and alcohol tests, both when you apply for a job and as an ongoing part of working life.
 Avoiding drugs and alcohol will also keep you and other people safe on-site, and help you stay mentally focused and physically strong.

 - Have a great attitude.
 When you apply for jobs, you’ll need referees to vouch for you – which could include your tutors.
 By turning up to your classes on time, showing interest in your training and working well with others, you’ll show you can be a great employee in the future.
+Read more about the benefits of bringing a good attitude to work and study.

 Why should I do work experience?